-As the rate of innovation, disruption and change accelerates across all sectors private, public and nonprofit, the requirements of strategic planning are called into question.
-New methodologies, techniques and tools such as OKRs come to the fore challenging organizations to adopt shorter timetables and be more nimble in the formulation of strategy, evaluating performance and making course corrections.
-In the era of big data, performance analytics and real time information, the clarion call for increasing the speed of strategy setting and questioning its shelf-life based on results presents a fundamental challenge to the theory and practice of strategic management.
+As the rate of innovation, disruption, and change accelerates across all sectors private, public, and nonprofit, the requirements of strategic planning are called into question.
+New methodologies, techniques and tools such as OKRs come to the fore challenging organizations to adopt shorter timetables and be more nimble in the formulation of strategy, evaluating performance, and making course corrections.
+In the era of big data, performance analytics, and real–time information, the clarion call for increasing the speed of strategy setting and questioning its shelf-life based on results presents a fundamental challenge to the theory and practice of strategic management.

 Today’s organization leaders must maintain strategic focus and be visibly engaged in rolling out strategy, reviewing performance, managing change, and optimizing processes.
-Strategy setting is predicated on environmental assessment work to build shared understanding of trends and factors, positive and negative, expected to impact mission critical work and vision critical achievement over the life of the plan.
-If the unexpected occurs disrupting an organization’s operating environment, mission and service to core customers or clients, it’s an alarm to address affected elements of the plan.
+Strategy setting is predicated on environmental assessment work to build shared understanding of trends and factors, positive and negative, expected to impact mission–critical work and vision–critical achievement over the life of the plan.
+If the unexpected occurs disrupting an organization’s operating environment, mission, and service to core customers or clients, it’s an alarm to address affected elements of the plan.
 This alarm mechanism applies as well to unexpected changes resulting from the execution of strategy itself.
 In either scenario, having a perpetual monitoring and evaluation process in place for both strategic level performance and changes that come from outside and within the organization is required.

-Keeping up with innovation, disruption and change can be a primary reason why so many organizations can have such different levels of success utilizing similar strategic management models – what’s right for one, based on capacity, capability and culture, might not be right for another.
+Keeping up with innovation, disruption, and change can be a primary reason why so many organizations can have such different levels of success utilizing similar strategic management models – what’s right for one, based on capacity, capability and culture, might not be right for another.
 Conditions within an organization play a pivotal role in informing the design and technical requirements for a strategic planning and management system that fits.
 A universal requirement here is to integrate a perpetual process of performance review to ensure your organization doesn’t fall behind by missing emerging opportunities or fall prey to imminent threats.

 Before diving into the specifics of a perpetual review process, it’s important to note that while it involves real-time evaluation, perpetual review is not an excuse to lose sight of the long view to your overall strategy.
 This approach should enhance, not supplant, strategic level focus on primary goals and vision.
-Organizations who impulsively go after “the new thing” tend to struggle and often implement an otherwise successful strategy at the wrong time.
+Organizations that impulsively go after “the new thing” tend to struggle and often implement an otherwise successful strategy at the wrong time.

-Perpetual review also doesn’t mean you need to formally create a new plan every time you review strategy performance; it means making micro-changes, or adding new or revising data points to your projections and models.
+Perpetual review also doesn’t mean you need to formally create a new plan every time you review performance; it means making micro-changes, or adding new or revising data points to your projections and models.
 Your strategic plan should be a living, breathing thing, as you constantly reassess and pivot as needed.
-During regular quarterly reviews cover all of the new factors in your environment, review modifications you’ve made to your plan and plot out any significant changes that have arisen from your team’s ongoing plan evaluations.
+During regular quarterly reviews cover all of the new factors in your environment, review modifications you’ve made to your plan and plot out any significant changes that have arisen from your team’s ongoing strategic plan evaluations.